charlieIT/java-googlesafebrowsing/README.md

 # Google Safebrowsing API v3.1 for Java

-### This project implements de Google Safe Browsing Lookup API v3.1 in Java.
+### This project implements the Google Safe Browsing Lookup API v3.1 in Java.

 ###Features as of v1.0:
   - Check URL via GET method